D5n9sMatrix/guile-cnn/readme.md

 ```

 (In Scheme, a semicolon marks the beginning of a comment that
-continues until the end of the line.
+StartPlays until the end of the line.
 So the lines beginning ;;
 are comments.)

 Changing the value of an already existing variable is very